This masterclass is fully booked. New dates have been added here.

 The Masterclass incorporates a speakers’ dinner at the end of Day 1, which forms an essential component of the Masterclass and builds towards the Remuneration Committee simulation on Day 2.

-Director, PARC and Strategic Dimensions
+Managing Director, PARC and Independent Consultant

 Phil Wills advises and assists PARC in the development of its programme of events.
 His previous corporate roles included Global Head of Reward for Reed Elsevier (RELX), for ICI, and for Diageo.
 Since 2010 he has established an independent consultancy business to provide strategic reward support, focused on the delivery of business strategy and organisational performance.
 His other major focus is as coach to newly appointed (or aspiring) Corporate HR Directors on all areas of reward strategy and delivery (including incentive plan design and corporate governance effectiveness).